God-Forever/wordle/README.md

 - **PWA (Progressive Web App)**

   The online version of our game support PWA, which means you can install the webpage as a application on your device.

+- **Wordlist-edit tool **

+  The offline version provides a python script `word_manager.py`  which allows you to edit the wordlist on your local device.
+Please refer to the brief document automatically printed by the program during runtime for usage details.

 ---